I love using worms to deal with organic recycling and I enjoy telling others how to do it.

 - The "tea" produced as a by-product (waste) of worm farming is nutrient rich and is an excellent liquid fertilizer for organic gardening.

-- Worms are even sold in some pet stores (as food for pets or as pets themselves?!)
+- Worms are even sold in some pet stores (as food for pets or as pets themselves?!).

 A worm composting system can create enough naturally reproducing product to bring you a steady profit if the time and care is taken.

 The classic method is stacking bins made of any material, but the plastic ones that are found at the supermarket are ideal.
 Make sure that the bins are of a dark material and not see-through.
 Worms do not like light at all, so keep things as dark as possible.

-Constructing Your Worm Farm or "Worm Composter"
+Constructing Your Farm or Composter

-Fill the container with water to see if any leaks out (none should).
+- Fill the container with water to see if any leaks out.
+(None should.)

-Holes should be drilled in the bottom of the two upper bins for draining the dirt and worm castings into the bin below as well as migrating worms to crawl through.
+- Drill holes in the bottom of the two upper bins for draining the dirt and worm castings into the bin below as well as for migrating worms to crawl through.
 These holes should be about two inches apart across the base.

-Drill two more rows of holes about four inches from the rim of the bin all around as well.
+- Drill two more rows of holes about four inches from the rim of the bin all around as well.
 This will allow air to get through.

-The upper bins should be filled with the proper bedding for maximum production.
+- The upper bins should be filled with the proper bedding for maximum production.
 The top bin should have a material that is both moist and fibrous.
 Shredding newspaper is a good and inexpensive way to create this.

 After a time, the worms that are in the top bin will begin to grow in number.
 The compost created from castings will begin to accumulate.

 - Put new bedding in the bin that will now be on top and continue again with the waiting and feeding.
 The worms will begin migrating upward from the second bin to the top bin where the food is located.
 The lower bin will retain the compost from the worm castings that have been left behind from the worms who moved upward into the top bin.

 How to Sell Your Worms

-The worms of course can be sold to fishermen, either directly or to a bait shop.
+The worms, of course, can be sold to fishermen, either directly or to a bait shop.
 Since all of us love to eliminate the middleman whenever possible, selling direct to the local fishermen in the area will increase the popularity of the business, especially if the area is in a popular spot for commercial or sport fishing.